langchain-ai/langgraph/docs/docs/concepts/persistence.md

 ### Get state history

 You can get the full history of the graph execution for a given thread by calling `graph.get_state_history(config)`.
-This will return a list of `StateSnapshot` objects (i.e. list of the checkpoints) associated with the thread ID provided in the config.
+This will return a list of `StateSnapshot` objects associated with the thread ID provided in the config.
 Importantly, the checkpoints will be ordered chronologically with the most recent checkpoint / `StateSnapshot` being the first in the list.

 ```python
 config = {"configurable": {"thread_id": "1"}}